Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 add_filter( 'dsq_can_load', 'filter_dsq_can_load' );

-This code simply adds a filter to check for a specific custom post type and then disable the Disqus comment template display.
-With that in mind, make sure you replace custom_post_type_name with the name of your custom post type.
+This code creates a filter that checks for a specific custom post type and then disables the Disqus comment template.

-Below the code box, you’ll see the insertion options.
+Below the code box, you will see the insertion options.
 If it isn’t already selected, then click on the ‘Auto Insert’ method so the snippet will be automatically inserted and executed across your entire WordPress blog.

 After that, open the ‘Location’ dropdown and click on ‘Run Everywhere.’